Eric Swann: Semi-pro career

 Swann was bound for North Carolina State University but was ruled academically ineligible.
-Rather than enrolling under Proposition 48, he left Wake Technical in 1990 to join the semi-pro Bay State Titans in Lynn, Massachusetts with a $5-per-hour salary.
+Rather than enrolling under Proposition 48, he left Wake Tech in 1990 to join the semi-pro Bay State Titans in Lynn, Massachusetts with a $5-per-hour salary.

 Professional career

 Swann was selected in the first round of the 1991 NFL draft with the sixth overall pick.
 On April 24, 1991, Swann signed a five-year contract with the Phoenix Cardinals.
 In 1995 and 1996, Swann was named an NFL All-Pro and selected for the NFC Pro Bowl team.

-In 1998, Swann resigned with the Cardinals for a five-year, $25 million contract with a $7.5 million signing bonus, the richest contract ever signed by a Cardinals player to date.
+In 1998, Swann re–signed with the Cardinals on a five-year, $25 million contract with a $7.5 million signing bonus, the richest contract ever signed by a Cardinals player to date.
 Because he was recovering from knee surgeries, Swann did not practice with the Cardinals in the 1999 training-camp period.
 In 1999, he played nine games and recorded four sacks and a 42-yard interception.

 The Cardinals waived Swann on July 11, 2000.
 Two weeks later, he signed a one-year, veteran minimum deal with the Carolina Panthers along with Reggie White.

 In 2007, Swann played for the Hudson Valley Saints of the North American Football League.

 Swann was inducted into the American Football Association's Semi Pro Football Hall of Fame in 1998.